-Ahhh the famed “keep in touch email” . . . or perhaps you call it the “just checking in –” Many freelancers preach the importance of keeping contacts warm and following up with the elusive “almost-clients” who, for whatever reason, just never get around to working with you.
+Ahhh the famed “keep in touch email” . . . or perhaps you call it the “just checking in –” Many freelancers preach the importance of keeping contacts warm and following up with the elusive “almost-clients.”
 It’s a simple idea in principle, but when it comes time to actually draft that simple, stupid, no-problem email . . . it turns out, it’s often kind of difficult.

 While there are no second chances to make a first impression, an artfully crafted “keep in touch email” can afford you another opportunity to present yourself in a positive light to potential clients, put yourself out there for future projects, and maybe even seal the deal.

 But you’ve gotta’ write the darn thing first.
 Here’s how you break the paralysis and get these done.

 Work with a message, not a template

 Google searchers love email templates for some reason.
 We think, “if I can find just the right template, no one will notice I’m completely phoning it in to every person I’m contacting.”
 It’s a nice theory, but it rarely works out that way.

 Even with the right names and adjectives plugged into the right blanks, most prospects can smell an email template from a mile away.
 It’s like sending your almost-client a gift basket full of canned fruit around holiday time (if anyone tries this, let me know how it works out).
 You’re sending out something you know you wouldn’t want, yourself, so why would you expect that a prospect would feel differently?

 What is your message to the client (other than “hire me, pleeeeaase”)?
 Why should they pick up their head and pay attention to you?
 You don’t necessarily need to reinvent the wheel with every potential client follow-up you send — but you need a driving message to guide you.